Metchley Fort: Discovery and excavations ( present)

-The remains were first identified around 1781 by William Hutton (he published his findings on Metchley Fort in his History of Birmingham), although there were conflicting opinions on the origins of the earthworks - the common consensus at the time agreed that the fort was Norse in origin.
+The remains were first identified around 1781 by William Hutton (he published his findings on Metchley Fort in his An History of Birmingham), although there were conflicting opinions on the origins of the earthworks - the common consensus at the time agreed that the fort was Norse in origin.

 The fort was confirmed to date to the 1st and 2nd century AD in excavations that took place in the 1930s, starting in 1934, when the University of Birmingham Medical School was constructed.
 Further excavations took place in the 1940s and 1950s.
 On 28 September 1953 the Lord Mayor of Birmingham, G. H. W. Griffith, opened the newly restored north-west corner of the fort.
 The reconstruction of the corner did not last long, however, as it was later destroyed by vandals before 1956.
 More extensive excavations took place in the 1960s which uncovered various timber buildings within the fort.
 Mick Aston, who later became well-known on the TV programme Time Team, worked on the Metchley excavations in the late 1960s.
 Discoveries from excavations in the early 2000s included ovens and hearths, timber gateways, roads, the headquarters building, vessels from the Severn Valley and the Malvern Hills, and tableware from France.

+Metchley Fort was excavated in 1969, 1987, 1995, and between 1997 and 1998.

-The remains of the fort are one of thirteen scheduled monuments in Birmingham.
+The remains of the fort are one of thirteen Scheduled monuments in Birmingham.